top of page

 VTOL Seaplane

-The Seahorse H5 (SH5) is a revolutionary wingless multi-rotor VTOL passenger craft, boasting an unprecedented combination of performance specifications: a 450 km range, 3-hour flight time at a speed of 150 km/h.
-These capabilities open up a world of new possibilities for transportation, setting the SH5 apart as a true game-changer.
+The Seahorse H8 (SH8) is a four-seater, multi-rotor VTOL, boasting an unprecedented combination of performance specifications: a 450 km range, 3-hour flight time at a speed of 150 km/h.
+These capabilities open up a world of new possibilities for passenger transportation, setting the SH8 apart as a true game-changer.

-The SH5 seamlessly operates across land, air, and water.
 Its VTOL capabilities allow for take-offs and landings with almost zero infrastructure—just a small deck, patch of land, or body of water is required.
-Powered by two sets of patented hydraulic propulsion systems, each powered by a Rotax engine, the SH5 ensures redundancy, reliability, and peak performance.
-For enhanced safety, SAL aims to operate the services exclusively over water while in airborne mode, flying at a low altitude of just 10 meters (30 feet) above sea level, and flying only above water.
+Powered by two sets of patented hydraulic propulsion systems, each powered by a Rotax engine, the SH8 ensures one engine failure redundancy amongst many other safety features.

-The SH5 is a pioneer in Maritime Air Mobility (MAM), ushering in a new era where air, land, and water mobility converge effortlessly.
+The SH8 is a pioneer in Maritime Air Mobility (MAM), ushering in a new era where air, land, and water mobility converge effortlessly.

 A VTOL Seaplane